last update 30 August 2010

 |

-If you want a masochistic hour, try looking up James Stewart in the Scotland's People data base - and marvel at how many of them were house painters! |
+Back in Scotland, if you want a masochistic hour or ten, try looking up James Stewart in the Scotland's People data base - and marvel at how many of them there are and of these how many were house painters! |

 |